Community Resources

 Some signs of domestic abuse are more subtle than others, which can make it difficult to determine if you are in a dangerous situation.
 However, domestic violence is about power and control, and even seemingly small signs can point to a much larger issue.
 At WAVI, we’re here to guide you in assessing your case and coming up with a solution that allows you to safely leave a dangerous situation.

-If you experience domestic violence, call the WAVI crisis line:
+If you are experiencing domestic violence, call the WAVI crisis line:

 888-716-WAVI (9284)